Gucci, YSL, others suing Alibaba back down on mediation threat

-NEW YORK, Nov 12 (Reuters) - Gucci, Yves Saint Laurent and other luxury brands suing Alibaba Group Holding Ltd for promoting the sale of counterfeit goods have backed away from their threat to withdraw from mediation, despite Alibaba founder Jack Ma’s statement that he would rather lose the case than settle.
+NEW YORK (Reuters) - Gucci, Yves Saint Laurent and other luxury brands suing Alibaba Group Holding Ltd for promoting the sale of counterfeit goods will resort to mediation, backing away from a threat to withdraw from the process after Alibaba founder Jack Ma said that he would rather lose the case than settle.

-Brands owned by Paris-based Kering SA accepted U.S. District Judge Kevin Castel’s request that they try to resolve their differences through a mediator, their lawyer Robert Weigel said in a letter filed on Wednesday night in Manhattan federal court.
+Brands owned by Paris-based Kering SA accepted U.S. District Judge Kevin Castel’s request that they try to resolve their differences through a mediator, their lawyer Robert Weigel said in a letter filed on late on Wednesday in a Manhattan federal court.

-The brands, also including Balenciaga and Bottega Veneta, had accused the world’s largest online retailer of trademark infringement for letting 31 companies sell knockoff goods, damaging the brands’ sales and reputation.
+The brands, which also include Balenciaga and Bottega Veneta, had accused the world’s largest online retailer of trademark infringement for letting 31 companies sell knockoff goods, damaging their sales and reputation.

 One example cited in the lawsuit was a bogus “high quality leather” tote bag offered for $2 to $5 that resembled a real Gucci bag costing $795.
 The lawsuit sought a halt to counterfeit sales, plus triple and punitive damages.

-That prompted the Kering brands to withdraw from mediation, believing Ma’s comment made it a “futile exercise.”
+That prompted the Kering brands to ask the judge to relieve them from being obliged to mediate, saying Ma’s comment made it a “futile exercise”.

 But the judge on Monday urged them to reconsider and urged both sides to tone down their rhetoric.
 “Needless public comments can undermine talks,” he wrote.
 “Yet public positions and positions in confidential talks have been known to vary.”